 Maintaining existing data

 You avoid unnecessary effort in UX research by looking at what you already have.
 Data from support, sales, competitive analyses, etc. can contain “hidden treasures”.
-Increased use of already existing sources makes these sources more sustainable and saves time and costs that would’ve been necessary for new studies.
+Increased use of already existing sources makes these sources more sustainable and saves time and costs that you would need to invest in new studies.

 “But that’s a lot of work, isn’t one of the things we’re trying to do to reduce effort?” some of you may ask.
 It’s true: In the beginning, the realization of sustainable UX research involves a lot of work.
-But it is worth it with a view to the future!
+But it will pay off!

-If you continuously do UX research and keep the three Rs in mind, sustainable UX research will certainly pay off.
-Because when we draw the parallel to ecological sustainability: Sustainably producing a tin can seems to be a lot of extra work at first.
-But when it comes to conserving resources and acting sustainably, it is the best we can do.
+If you continuously do UX research and keep the three Rs in mind, sustainable UX research will be worth it.
+Let’s draw the parallel to ecological sustainability: Sustainably producing and using a tin can seems to be a lot of extra work at first.
+But when it comes to conserving resources and acting sustainably, it is the best we can do in the long run.